iron-fish/ironfish/ironfish-cli/STYLE_GUIDE.md

 ## Output

 When designing the output for a command, commands should output human readable output and not machine readable output.
 This means you should use components under the `ui` module such as `card`, `table`, or normal logs.
-It's fine if you only display a simplified version of the output.If the user needs the full data in machine readable format they can use the `--json` flag.
+It's fine if you only display a simplified version of the output.
+If the user needs the full data in machine readable format they can use the `--json` flag.

 You can categorize commands in a few ways, and you will design their output differently depending on the purpose of the command.
 You have output commands (status, chain:blocks:info, wallet:transactions), operation commands (stop, wallet:rename).